 For applications where the pressure measurement ports (Px ports) may become plugged or contaminated, the DSA module is equipped with a purge valve state.
-When 90-120psi is supplied to the Control Supply port, and solenoids 1 and 3 is activated (on/open), the control pressure places the internal calibration valve into purge mode by opening the 'Purge Supply' port to the Px ports.
+When 90-120psi is supplied to the Control Supply port, and solenoids 1 and 3 are correctly energized, the control pressure places the internal calibration valve into purge mode by opening the 'Purge Supply' port to the Px ports.
 Solenoid PRGCTL controls both internal calibration valves simultaneously, and they cannot be operated separately.
+Note that its common for CTL2 to be active in the purge state, as well.

-DSAs can be placed into calibrate mode using the command: VALVE PRG.
+DSAs can be placed into purge mode using the command: VALVE PRG.